7 Content Rules

 You’re right if you’re thinking that content includes everything on the pages of your website; images, buttons, branding, quotes and articles.

-But, when marketing-pros talk about what makes a website hum, they’re talking about content that engages.
-Specifically, long-form content that engages by adding value.
-This article is an example of that kind of long-form content.
+When marketing-pros talk about what makes a website hum, they’re not just words on a page, they’re talking engaging content.
+Specifically, long-form content that speaks to your clients’ needs.
+This article is an example of long-form content.

-Content Rules (as in, it dominates) because search engines like content because readers like content.
+Content Rules, as in, it dominates.
+Search engines like content because readers prioritize content.

-Content rules the digital sphere because it’s an authentic way to build real relationships with your clients and customers.
+But, beyond the back alleys of search-bots, there’s an even more pressing reason to create great content!
+Content rules the digital sphere because it’s one of the most authentic ways to build relationships with your clients and customers.

-As a thought-leader in your arena - someone who knows their stuff, does their homework and shares from both research and experience why what you’re saying is valuable - you are someone who can build relational-trust with content.
+As a thought-leader in your arena - someone who knows their stuff, does their homework and shares from both research and experience why what you’re saying is valuable - you are someone who can build relational-trust through great content.

-You need to dig down and share ideas that really matter.
-The article, “The Big Ask,” is an example of real stuff that scores on the authenticity-meter, (hint - because it’s true).
-This article would score higher on the value-added side of the relationship.
-Both are real.
+As you dig down and share ideas that answer your client’s pressing questions or provide genuine solutions to things they struggle with, you (and your site) become a go-to source of information.
+The article, “The Big Ask,” is an example of real stuff that scores on the authenticity-meter (hint - because it’s true).
+This article gets props less from being relational and more on the value-added side of the relationship; both are real.
 Both delve below the surface.

-Whether you’re designing or upgrading your own website (or you choose to hire me to design your website), give some thought to what kind of content will be important to your readers.
+Whether you’re designing or upgrading your own website (or you choose to hire me to design your website), give some thought to what kind of content will be most important to your readers.
+Your investment in great content can foster real relationships.

 2. Optimize your website